mottaquikarim/dev/blog/content/posts/hacking-covid-appointment-queue.md

 ![prettified](/dev/img/prettified.png)

-This makes the code easier to read...but not by much,
+This makes the code easier to read...but not by much.

-I started making progress by using the Network tab's stack trace feature (so handy!)
+I started making progress though by using the Network tab's stack trace feature (so handy!)

 ![network](/dev/img/network.png)

 Each network call emitted by the browser displays a full trace of the code that was called to invoke the call itself.
-Given that user actions (in this flow) led to various network calls, I realized I could use the stack traces to find the areas of the javascript source responsible for emitting the calls.
+Given that user actions (such as clicking the "next" button) led to various network calls, I realized I could use the stack traces to find the areas of the javascript source responsible for emitting the calls.
 Then, I hoped, I could find some context as to why my POST requests were 400-ing when made directly from the console.

 I picked the `fetchSlotDetails` line because it was a word that I understood in context of the application flow (ie: the function sounded like it had something to do with finding valid appointment slots).
 Clicking into it, I ended up here:

 ![source](/dev/img/source.png)

 My biggest takeaway from this code snippet was on line **45916** (lol) -- **fetchSlotDetails** seemed to be a plain old property of a js object!
-(Or maybe part of the **prototype** object) Cool.
+(Or maybe part of the **prototype** object).

+Cool.

 Maybe this is significant?
 Honestly, at this point I was mainly just exploring and trying to figure out the flow of the code + entry points to better grok how this thing works.
-I scrolled all the way up to find the object definition and stubmbled on this:
+I scrolled all the way up to find the object definition and stubmbled on this gem:

 ![global](/dev/img/global.png)